biohacker0/maCrow/README.md

 # maCrow
 A macro recorder for windows automation

-Here is a sample README file for the **Mouse Recorder/Replayer** Python script:

 # Mouse Recorder/Replayer

 This Python script allows you to record and replay mouse movements and actions.